Vine (service): Internet memes

-Vine has spawned countless internet memes across its years.
-Here are just a few of them:
+Vine has spawned countless internet memes across its years of active service.
+Notable examples include:

 "Eyebrows on Fleek" is a vine posted on June 21, 2014, by Kayla Lewis, better known as her online personality "PEACHES MONROEE", following her complimenting her eyebrows, and saying how her eyebrows, the now iconic phrase, were "on fleek" ("on fleek" basically meaning "attractive").
 The vine quickly grew in popularity around the internet, even making an appearance inside an Ariana Grande video and many beauty articles, of them repeatedly using the phrase.
 Following these events, Lewis wanted to trademark the phrase, stating how everyone uses the phrase, yet she doesn't get any recognition, so she started a GoFundMe page, with the profits going towards her own cosmetics line.
 Since then, her GoFundMe campaign continues to grow to her goal of $100,000.

 "Squidward Dab" is a vine posted on January 26, 2016, taking place in what appears to be a SpongeBob-themed parade inside an amusement park, when a float drives along with a person wearing a Squidward costume standing atop it.
 A man in the crowd yells out to Squidward asking him to do the "dab", a popular dance craze at the time, to which Squidward replies and dabs.

 It became a very popular meme.

 "What are those?" is a vine posted in 2015 by A-RODney King, which was taken from an Instagram post by Brandon Moore, better known as "Young Busco", following him making fun of a police officer's shoes shouting out "What are those!?," while panning the camera towards the shoes.
 The vine quickly grew in popularity, receiving nearly 40 million loops and users among vine imitating the trend.
 The phrase made its way into the film Black Panther when a character from the film, Shuri, sees her brother, T'Challa and shouts out the phrase after seeing his sandals.
 When Moore saw that scene when he brought his family to watch the movie, he said it left him "sick as fuck".
 His daughter wanted to record the moment on her phone, but it was slapped out of her hand by Moore.
 He went on to say "didn't want to be fucking part of this," he stated to HuffPost, "Every time I see that shit, I get depressed."
 Moore died in November 2018 at the age of 31 from combined drug intoxication, with "cocaine, morphine, codeine, methamphetamines and ecstasy" found in his blood.